KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 		Direct3D 11 and Direct3D 12 are built into the Windows SDK.
 If you're using Direct3D, D3D12 is recommended, because of it support for `View Instancing <https://microsoft.github.io/DirectX-Specs/d3d/ViewInstancing.html>`_.
 Essentially, it allows you to draw both eye views in one draw call.

 		In both cases, download and install the latest `Windows SDK <https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/>`_.

+		You will need GPU that supports ``D3D_FEATURE_LEVEL_11_0`` for this tutorial.

+	.. container:: d3d11

+		You will need at least Direct3D 11.1 Feature for this tutorial.

 	.. container:: opengl

 		For this tutorial, we are using the 'gfxwrapper' for the OpenGL API found as a part of the `OpenXR-SDK-Source <https://github.com/KhronosGroup/OpenXR-SDK-Source>`_ reposity under ``src/common/``.
 		If you want to use OpenGL stand-alone, you will need to use WGL to create a valid OpenGL Context for Microsoft Windows - `Creating an OpenGL Context WGL <https://www.khronos.org/opengl/wiki/Creating_an_OpenGL_Context_(WGL)>`_.
 You will also need to use a function loader like GLAD to access functions for OpenGL - `GLAD <https://glad.dav1d.de/>`_.

+		You will need GPU that supports at least OpenGL 4.3 for this tutorial.

 	.. container:: vulkan

 		If you're using Vulkan, download and install the latest `Vulkan SDK <https://www.lunarg.com/vulkan-sdk/>`_.

+		You will need GPU that supports at least Vulkan 1.0 for this tutorial.

 .. container:: linux